 - Walton, James E (1984) A History of Dalton-in-Furness (Phillimore)

 - Whitehead, June (2006) Lost Children; Ulverston Workhouse in the 19th Century (Handstand Press) - copies available at £4.99 from the Tinner's Rabbit bookshop, Ulverston or direct from the author - email firstname.lastname@example.org.

-- The help of Elizabeth Ellis in compiling this page is gratefully acknowledged.
+- Thanks to Elizabeth Ellis for help in compiling this page.